linux-surface/linux-surface/README.md

 # Linux Surface

 Linux running on the Surface Book and Surface Pro 4.
-Following the instructions below to install the latest kernel and config files.
+Follow the instructions below to install the latest kernel and config files.

 ### What's Working